How to Get to AT&T Stadium on Matchday

 The CentrePort transfer matters because AT&T Stadium sits inside a car-heavy entertainment district.
 Since many international supporters expect rail-first travel, North Texas planners built the matchday plan around rail, buses, and managed walking routes.
 Fans should still check the GoPass app before leaving their hotel.

-Metro and Subway
+how to get to AT&T Stadium: Metro and Subway

 AT&T Stadium does not have a direct metro or subway station.
 DART light rail serves Dallas, but it does not run to the stadium gates in Arlington.
 As a result, riders need a transfer through TRE or a special event bus bridge.